lukaskreibig/MovieMasters/README.md

 expo start
 ```

-Expo will open a browser window, please follow the instructions to use either a Simulator or your phone to run the App.
+Expo will open a browser window, please follow the instructions to use either a Simulator or your Phone to run the App.

 Have fun playing around!